FAQ

 No. Genetic screening is protected by GINA, the Genetic Information Nondiscrimination Act.
 Under GINA, predictive genetic test results cannot be considered a pre-existing condition.

-No, HOP’s genetic screening only tells you if you have inherited mutations in genes that could increase your risk of developing cancer in the future.
+If you received results from HOP’s genetic screening, those will only tell you if you have an inherited mutation in genes that could increase your risk of developing cancer in the future.
 Having a mutation does not mean you have or will develop cancer.